marius-m/wt4/README.md

   - Auto completion text view
 * [Java8](http://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html)

-## How to use it
+## How to use it (in old window styles)

 Overview of the main app features

 ### Main

-* Press "Clokc" to start working.
+* Press "Clock" to start working.
 Whenever finished press enter to log time.
 * Search on active issues at the top ([will need to setup first!](#.settings))
 * Bubbles will indicate the sync with remote state
 	* Yellow - log stored locally